denersoares/D4rwin/Tutorial: Download and Clustering with the D4rwin Pipeline.md

 With these results, you're well-equipped to move forward with more advanced analyses, such as constructing phylogenetic trees or exploring the biogeographical patterns of Trogoniformes.

-Here's the updated conclusion with your observation added:

 ---

-### **Conclusion**

-Congratulations!
-You have successfully downloaded 44 clusters using the D4rwin pipeline.
-These clusters are now ready for further analysis, including phylogenetic studies.

-The pipeline generated six key markers—three nuclear (12S, GAPDH, RAG-1) and three mitochondrial (CYTB, ND2, TGFB2), covering 38 species across all genera of Trogoniformes.
-After updating the taxonomic information, the species distribution is as follows: *Trogon* (69.5%, 16/23 spp.), *Priotelus* (100%, 2/2 spp.), *Pharomachrus* (100%, 5/5 spp.), *Harpactes* (100%, 10/10 spp.), *Apaloderma* (100%, 3/3 spp.), *Apalharpactes* (50%, 1/2 spp.), and *Euptilotis* (100%, 1/1 spp.).

 ### **Observation:**
 If you decide to use your own taxonomic table, make sure the file is named **ALL_taxonomy_summary.tsv** and placed in the same directory where you will run your analysis.
 Additionally, set the parameter in your configuration file as follows:
 ```plaintext